Endurance (1912 ship): Shackleton purchase

-Polaris was originally built for Adrien de Gerlache and Lars Christensen.
+Polaris was originally built for the Belgian explorer Adrien de Gerlache and the Norwegian philanthropist Lars Christensen.
 Financial problems led to Gerlache pulling out of their partnership, leaving Christensen unable to pay the Framnæs yard the final amounts to hand over and outfit the ship.
 For over a year, Christensen attempted unsuccessfully to sell the ship, since her unique design as an ice-capable passenger-carrying ship, with relatively little space for stores and no cargo hold, made her useless to the whaling or sealing industries.
 Meanwhile, she was too big, slow and uncomfortable to be a private steam yacht.
 In the event, Christensen was happy to sell the ship to Ernest Shackleton in January 1914 for £14,000, which represented a significant loss to Christensen as it barely covered the outstanding payments to Framnæs, let alone the ship's total build costs.
 Author Alfred Lansing reports that he was happy "to take the loss in order to further the plans of an explorer of Shackleton's stature".
 Shackleton did not have the money at the time, but Christensen was eager for him to purchase the ship and paid the deposit himself.
 After Shackleton purchased the ship, she was rechristened Endurance after the Shackleton family motto, Fortitudine vincimus ("By endurance we conquer").
 The ship was originally projected ready by mid-May, but completion was delayed for a month.

 Shackleton had the ship relocated from Norway to London.
-She arrived at the Millwall Dock in the spring of 1914, and until the end of July was spent gathering equipment, stores, finances, and crew.
-The 'tween deck was converted into a cargo hold, and the crew instead made their quarters in the forecastle.
+She arrived at the Millwall Dock in the spring of 1914, and Shackleton gathered equipment, stores, finances, and crew until the end of July.
+The 'tween deck was converted into a cargo hold, and the crew made their quarters in the forecastle.
 The darkroom remained, abaft of the boiler.
 The refit also saw the ship repainted from white and gilt to black.
-Despite her change of name, she retained a large badge in the shape of a five-pointed star on her stern, which originally symbolized her name after the pole star.
+She retained the large five-pointed star on her stern that had referred to her original name.